AlexKaihatsusha/SL_Project/README.md

 # SL_Project

-This project is game development endeavor creating using Unreal Engine 5 with a focus building an arena-style action game.
+This project consists of developing a game using Unreal Engine 5, aimed at creating an arena-style action game.